Opening Day: 31st March 2018 2-8pm

 The Royal Standard presents And Yet It Moves, an exhibition on sculpture in motion featuring works by Beata Wrobel, Callum Johnstone, Charlie Cook, Molly Mae Whawell, four recent UK BA graduates.
 The exhibition and public programme explores non-static sculptural works through investigating sculptures potential to take mobile form by utilising different modes of movement.
 This will be explored by changes in each piece overtime (Callum Caplan), by utilising the manoeuvrability of the works with the audience (Beata Wrobel), performative sculpture (Molly Mae Whawell) and activated sculpture (Charlie Cook).

 The opening day will take place on 31st March between 2pm – 8pm with works being ‘activated’ during this period.
 Visitors are invited to attend the full day or drop in to suit their schedules.
-On Wednesday 5th April 1pm – 5pm there will be a performance workshop aimed towards families during half term delivered by Naomi Mcalister, a Liverpool based researcher and performance artist, as well as an open discussion evening with exhibiting artists and Bluecoat’s curator Adam Smythe on the 25th of April 6pm – 8pm.
+On Wednesday 5th April 1pm – 5pm there will be a performance workshop aimed towards families during half term delivered by Naomi Mcalister, a Liverpool based researcher and performance artist, as well as an open discussion evening with exhibiting artists and Bluecoat’s curator Adam Smythe on the 3rd May 6pm – 8pm.

 The idea of creating hiding places and spaces to relax, contemplate, sleep or dream derives from my apprehension that the world is moving in the wrong direction.
 Through the experimental process of making, I connect art, design and architectural ideas to develop a critique of capitalism, including urbanism, consumerism and the educational system.
 I have noticed quite a disturbing imbalance in the systems of value.
 We are so busy in our everyday duties, bombarded with advertisements via the Internet, television commercials, or billboard posters that we are forgetting about simple, yet very important things in life and the fundamental values that really shape who we are.
 My aim is to create an artwork which can help the viewer to get close to these values beyond capitalism.
 My art objects are reminiscent of objects, dreams and emotions I had in my childhood.
 I carefully select these memories, placing them back into my reality by transforming them into objects.
 I am interested in how we perceive and experience space as artwork.